Contents

 It could be the brakes or the brake sensors.
 Or the heat from a solenoid.
 The problem stops for a short time the flow of hydraulic fluid that drives the wheels.

 Turn off the Loadmatch and see if that solves the problem.
 Next, check the oil cooler’s LVA14167 inline oil filter.
-Check to see if the screen is broken.

 Check the two hydraulic pumps’ suction lines.
 If there is oil on the rubber tube near the pumps or at the end where the filter is, the hydrostatic charge pump might be sucking in the air.